Brandon-short/Brandon-short.github.io/ccna.md

 ## Shortcuts
 - CTRL + A = moves cursor to beginning of command line
 - CTRL + E = moves cursor to end of command line
-- CTRL + Shift + 6 = interrupt command link ping
+- CTRL + Shift + 6 = interrupt command like ping
--
+- CTRL + Shift + 6 then X = hide telnet sessions without breaking it